6th Form Enrolment

 What if my results are not as expected?

-- Mr Dusterhoft will be available between 9.00 am and 1.00 pm on Friday 23rd August to meet students.
-They will be located in the computer study room in the Sixth Form block.
+- Mr Dusterhoft will be available between 9.00 am and 1.00 pm on Friday 21st August to meet students.
+He will be located in the computer study room in the Sixth Form block.

 - If your results are better than expected and you wish to make a change to your programme of study, you can do this on enrolment day.

 - If you haven't quite achieved the grades that you need, it is important that you do not worry – there is always a solution and on enrolment day all of our Heads of Department and the Sixth Form team will be on hand to help you.

 - The offer that you have been made is not final until your final GCSE grades have been finalised so there is plenty of time to make changes.